 Durham University signed up to the Race Equality Charter (REC) in March 2019.
-The Charter aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
-It provides a framework that guides the University in identifying and evaluating institutional and cultural barriers that stand in the way of BAME staff and students.
+The charter aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
+The REC framework steers universities to identify, reflect upon and address institutional and cultural barriers that stand in the way of minority ethnic staff and students.

 A Race Equality Charter Survey was conducted in January 2020, this allowed us to gain a deeper understanding of workplace and student cultures at Durham University, and to provide a benchmark against which to measure progress.
 Findings have informed both the REC application and the development of a race equality action plan which we will use to systematically and sustainably improve race equality at Durham.

 We are very grateful to all the staff and students who took part in the survey and focus group sessions, and to all REC SAT members who volunteered their time to analyse the data and to facilitate the focus group activity that has informed the findings.
 Staff and students can view the highlights of our REC survey findings in the Race Equality Charter Hub.